Thomas-Maier/slurmy/README.md

 ## Custom Success Conditions and Variable Substitution

 By default, the exitcode of the job (either taken from the local process or from the batch system bookkeeping) is taken to determine if it was successful or not.
 However, you can define a custom success condition by creating a dedicated class with \_\_call\_\_ defined.
 The function has to have exactly one argument, which is the config instance of the job.
-During the evaluation whether the job was successful or not, if success_func was defined during add_job, the custom definition will be used instead of the default one.
+If success_func was defined during add_job, the custom definition will be used instead of the default one during the success evaluation.

 **Example of success_func usage:** [examples/example_success_func.py](examples/example_success_func.py)

 Due to technically reasons connected to the snapshot feature (see below), your custom class definition must be known to python on your machine.
 The best way to ensure that is to make the definition known to python via PYTHONPATH.
 In principle you can just use a local function definition instead of a callable class if you don't want to use the snapshot feature.
 However, it is highly recommended to make use of it.

 The example uses SuccessOutputFile as defined in tools/utils.py.
 It also introduces a feature of slurmy, that allows to use the configuration of the JobHandler inside the shell script and some arguments of add_job (currently only "output").
 This is done by some simple string parsing and substitution routine of any variable of the JobHandlerConfig.
-For now have a look tools/JobHandler.py to see what can be used (all variables that don't start with "_").
+For now have a look at [tools/JobHandler.py](tools/JobHandler.py) to see what can be used (all variables that don't start with "_").

 ## Snapshots